ivanursul/ivanursul/articles/java/open-source-collections.md

 More about patterns you can find on official links: <a href="https://www.goldmansachs.com/gs-collections/presentations/BOJUG_April_26_2014_GSCollections.pdf">link1</a>, <a href="https://www.goldmansachs.com/gs-collections/documents/GS%20Collections%20Training%20Session%20and%20Kata%205.0.0.pdf">link2</a>, and <a href="https://www.goldmansachs.com/gs-collections/documents/GS%20Collections%20Reference%20Guide%201.2.0.pdf">link3</a>.

-Below, you can find some Interfaces supported by *Goldman Sachs Collections*.
+Below, you can find some Interfaces supported by Goldman Sachs Collections.
 For further information feel free to check the <a href="https://www.goldmansachs.com/gs-collections/javadoc/5.0.0/overview-summary.html">official website</a>:
 <table>
   <tr>
     <th>Interfaces</th>